sugarlabs/GSoC/Ideas-2026.md

 operations such as recursion.

-While we have done some incremental work, such as deferring the loading of some package loading, a hollistic approach is needed.
-Google PageSpeed is a great tool to analysizing some aspects of performance and provides insights into where we can make improvements.
+While we have done some incremental work, such as deferring the loading of some package loading, a holistic approach is needed.
+Google PageSpeed is a great tool to analyzing some aspects of performance and provides insights into where we can make improvements.